MobileLLM/Personal_LLM_Agents_Survey/README.md

 # Personal LLM Agents - Survey

 This repo maintains a curated list of papers related to Personal LLM Agents.
-For more details, please refer to our paper:
+For more details, please refer to our paper or join our discussion group:

 > [Personal LLM Agents: Insights and Survey about the Capability, Efficiency and Security](https://github.com/MobileLLM/Personal_LLM_Agents_Survey/)
 >